omar12oma/Starbucks_Offers/README.md

 4. **portfolio.json**: containing offer ids and meta data about each offer (duration, type, etc.)

 5. **README.md**: This is the README file for our project.
-It provides an overview of the project, installation instructions, usage guidelines, and other relevant information.
+It provides an overview of the project, installation instructions,Blog Post, and other relevant information.

 ## Blog Post